 Walking pneumonia (First question answer: Pneumonia doesn't

-walk but patients with "walking pneumonia" do!)
+walk, but patients with "walking pneumonia" do!)

 is an imprecise term used to describe a person with symptoms of pneumonia that are "mild" enough to allow people to do daily activities and do not require patient hospitalization; it does not describe the cause of the pneumonia-like symptoms and is often used as a preliminary diagnosis without good evidence (a chest X-ray or other tests) that pneumonia is actually present.
+The major difference between pneumonia and walking pneumonia are the severity of symptoms, with walking pneumonia having the least severe symptoms in most individuals.

 Double pneumonia (Second question answer: